 Dealers identify best practices for sales success.

-At DocuWorld’s partner event in Houston this past spring, an executive panel featured three dealer leaders engaged in a dynamic Q&A focused on office-technology industry transformation via business process automation (BPA) software.
+At DocuWorld, DocuWare’s partner event in Houston this past spring, an executive panel featured three dealer leaders engaged in a dynamic Q&A focused on office-technology industry transformation via business process automation (BPA) software.
 “Your software business can complement your A3 copier business and maybe your managed IT business, too,” stressed Eddie Steelman, owner of Smart Technologies of Florida in Sanford and a DocuWare partner for the past nine years.

 If you’re going to diversify with software and BPA, you have to do it right, advised Steelman, a self-described millennial owner whose Daytona Beach-based dealership serves Central Florida.
 “The last thing any dealer wants are cancellations after year one or year two,” he said.